 It may seem strange at a time when UK politics is almost completely determined by the result of a referendum, but formally referenda play a small role in UK governance.
 They are rarely called in the United Kingdom, although they have been used in a handful of cases in recent years, including at local level to decide on whether to establish an elected mayor.
-Referenda also only follow from a government decision, rather than a citizen initiative.
-In addition, they are always the result of a specific legislative initiative, not a routine process.
+Referenda also only follow from a government decision, rather than a citizen initiative, and require a specific legislative initiative to be enacted instead of being a routine process.
 The legal foundations for calling a referendum and binding the government to its outcome are weak, as the results are not legally binding.
+Citizens can, via an online petition, call for a parliamentary debate on any topic.
+Yet, the House of Commons is not obliged to agree to the debate and high-profile proposals can be - and frequently are - ignored.
 However, the outcome of the Brexit vote shows that they can become politically decisive and may lead to major changes in the United Kingdom's political system.
 Despite their lack of constitutional standing, referenda in the United Kingdom have a de facto influence on policy decisions, but this is rather ad hoc.
-The consultation announced on a second referendum on Scottish independence could result in a fresh test of direct democracy.

 Referenda are often more a part of politics and agenda setting than a structural part of the United Kingdom's policymaking process.
 The central government may use a referendum to unite the population behind a controversial position and by that silence their critics for good.
 Tony Blair's devolution referenda in 1997 and 1998 or David Cameron's referendum to keep the traditional "first past the post" voting system in 2011 are good examples, as was the 1975 referendum which was used by then Prime Minister Wilson to counter opponents of the European Union in his party.
 By contrast, in the 2016 referendum, a majority of voters declared their wish to leave the European Union against the advice of the leaders of the mainstream political parties, although several leading figures in these parties, in and out of government, opposed their party lines.
+Recently, the case for a second referendum on the results of the Brexit negotiation has been loudly pushed by the People's Vote initiative, but has been strongly resisted by other politicians, including the leaders of the two main parties.